Ahmedsherif1306/Pattient_NO-Show/README.md

 ## Technologies
 - Python 3.x
 - Pandas & NumPy for data manipulation
+- pandas plotly for visualization
+- pandas streamlit for dashboard
 - Matplotlib & Seaborn for visualization
 - Jupyter Notebook for interactive analysis

 ---